FDT2k/bia-manager/Readme.md

 ## Compiling
+    you need node 16.15 to build this project

-    some deps require make to be built.
+    some deps require make to be built. npm config set openssl_fips ''

 ## data recovery

 sqlcipher bim-recovery.sqlite -cmd "pragma key=\"YOUR_KEY\"" .recover > bim-recovery.sql

+## rebuild better-sqlite

+in bettersqlite folder

+yarn build-release

+in main folder

+yarn compile